Airbnb tumbles as forecast hints at easing U.S. travel demand

-May 10 (Reuters) - Airbnb's ABNB.O shares slid 13% before the bell on Wednesday after the top vacation rental firm issued a gloomy second-quarter forecast and signaled that the high cost of travel may be finally catching up to budget-conscious U.S. consumers.
+May 10 (Reuters) - Airbnb's ABNB.O shares slid 12% on Wednesday after the top vacation rental firm issued a gloomy second-quarter forecast and signaled that the high cost of travel may be finally catching up to budget-conscious U.S. consumers.

 Household savings and pent-up demand have largely insulated the U.S. travel industry from inflationary pressures that have roiled other sectors.